aisingapore/PeekingDuck/docs/source/getting_started/03_custom_nodes.md

 PeekingDuck is designed to work with custom use cases.
 This guide will showcase how anyone can develop custom nodes to be used with PeekingDuck.

 In this tutorial, we'll be building a custom `csv_logger` which writes data into a file.
 It serves as a data collection step that stores useful metrics into a csv file.
 This csv file can be used for logging purposes and can serve as a base for data analytics.
-(We have a [`output.csv_logger`](/peekingduck.pipeline.nodes.output.csv_writer.Node), but we think a CSV logger example will be simple enough for new users.)
+(PeekingDuck already has an [`output.csv_logger`](/peekingduck.pipeline.nodes.output.csv_writer.Node) node, but this is a good example for users to experience creating a custom node from scratch.)

 A step by step instruction to build this custom node is provided below.